apache/incubator-taverna-server/usage.md

 *getRunCreationTime*

-> Get the time that a workflow run was created (by the *submitWorkflow* operation).
+> **GET** the time that a workflow run was created (by the *submitWorkflow* operation).

 *getRunStartTime*

-> Get the time that a workflow run started executing (i.e., transitioned to the *Operating* state) or null if that has not yet occurred.
+> **GET** the time that a workflow run started executing (i.e., transitioned to the *Operating* state) or null if that has not yet occurred.

 *getRunFinishTime*

-> Get the time that a workflow run stopped executing (i.e., transitioned to the *Finished* state) or null if that has not yet occurred.
+> **GET** the time that a workflow run stopped executing (i.e., transitioned to the *Finished* state) or null if that has not yet occurred.

 *getRunWorkflow*

-> Get the workflow document that was used to create a workflow run.
+> **GET** the workflow document that was used to create a workflow run.

 *getRunStatus*

-> Get the current state of a workflow run.
+> **GET** the current state of a workflow run.
 In the current implementation, this is one of *Initializing*, *Operating* and *Finished*.
 (Technically, there's also a *Stopped* state but no run implementation currently supports it, and there's conceptually a *Destroyed* state too, but the service cannot say so as it will instead give a fault stating that the run does not exist.)

 *setRunStatus*